Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 © Abraham Lincoln Online

-Abraham Lincoln DeathbedOn April 14, 1865, President Abraham Lincoln was assassinated while watching a play at Ford's Theatre in Washington, D.C.
+Abraham Lincoln DeathbedOn April 14, 1865, President Abraham Lincoln was assassinated by a Confederate sympathizer while watching a play at Ford's Theatre in Washington, D.C.
 Doctors who attended him recognized he was dying and moved him across the street to a boarding house owned by William and Anna Petersen.
 He was placed in a bedroom rented by William T. Clark, a Union soldier who was out for the evening.

 Lincoln's Last Moments